RyanBuck182/15Puzzle/README.md

 Click a tile next to the empty tile (represented by a dash `-`) to move it to the empty space.
 Put them in numerical sequence to win!

+Can also use arrow keys or WASD instead of clicking.

 [Click here to play!](https://ryanbuck182.github.io/15Puzzle/)

 Testing this game made me ~~really~~ fairly good at 15 puzzles.